jaredkrinke/sic1/sic1-assembly.md

 Note: labels (with optional offsets), characters, and strings--along with negations of these--can also be supplied.
 Examples of these appear in subsequent sections.

 ### Constants and variables
-Combining labels and the `.data` directive allows you to develop of system of constants and variables.
+Combining labels and the `.data` directive allows you to develop a system of constants and variables.
 For example, here a byte is set to zero, and the label `@zero` points to that value:

 ```
 @zero: .data 0